-In 2020, the Company recognised a write-back of impairment loss of \$462,000 (2019: \$1,028,000).
-The Company assessed that there is an indication that impairment loss previously recognised for the subsidiary, LKN Development Pte.
-Ltd. has decreased as Augustland Hotel Sdn.
-Bhd. has been profitable since it was acquired by the Group's subsidiary, Augustland Sdn.
-Bhd. on 8 July 2014.
+The Company recognised a write-back of impairment loss of \$4,763,000 as the Company had assessed that impairment loss previously recognised for the subsidiary, LKN Development Pte.
+Ltd. ("LKND") has decreased as the recoverable amount of the assets in LKND Group exceeded its carrying amount.